 Lat 1° 18' 27N 103° 52' 24E Kallang Airfield is located at Kalang (Kallang) on the southern coast of Singapore Island.
-To the southwest is Keppel Harbor.
+To the southwest is Keppel Harbor that was used as a seaplane operating area.
 To the south is the Singapore Strait.

 Before development, this area was mangrove swamps and an area known as Jalan Eunos where Malayans were living.
 Construction begain in 1931 by reclaiming 300 acres and removal of the Malayans for the construction of a grass surfaced landing area.
 On November 21, 1935 two Hawker Osprey were the first aircraft to land at the airfield while under construction.
 Officially opened on June 12, 1937 with an Art Deco style terminal building and hangers.
 On the perimeter of the airfield was a seaplane operating area in Kallang Basin with a concrete ramp.